 One of the most significant risks owners of struggling businesses take is to personally guarantee loans to or other obligations of the business.
 While an owner or member of a small LLC or corporation may see little difference between business and personal obligations, the legal ramifications of a personal guarantee are significant.

-The decision to close down a business is rarely easy but becomes even more complicated when owners or members are aware that dissolving the business could result in legal action against them personally and the attachment of personal assets.
+The decision to close a business is rarely easy but becomes even more complicated when owners or members are aware that dissolving the business could result in legal action against them personally and the attachment of personal assets.
 Concerns about personal liability can also influence decisions about the business, often in counter-productive ways.

-Get Professional Advice about Your Insolvent Business
+Get Professional Advice About Your Insolvent Business

-The business attorneys at Dworken & Bernstein have assisted many businesses at various stages, and have the experience necessary to help you determine the best next steps for your business.
+The business attorneys at Dworken & Bernstein have assisted many businesses at various stages and have the experience necessary to help you determine the best next steps for your business.
 As both knowledgeable advocates and neutral assessors, we will examine the current state of your business, your options for moving forward, and the ramifications of each for the business and its principals.

 Don’t delay getting the advice you need.
 Contact us today to schedule a consultation.